Tomari Nuclear Power Plant: History

 According to NISA, the reactor could safely be restarted, but the Hokkaido governor criticized the operator for submitting the application before it had reached its own decision on restarting (Japanese law does not require local governments' agreement to restart nuclear reactors, but in practice, both government and nuclear operators have always respected their will).

 Industry minister Banri Kaieda told then Governor Harumi Takahashi that the prefecture's consent was vital, and that he would wait for their decision.

 On August 17, 2011, the Japanese Government approved the restart of reactor Number 3.

 This was the first nuclear reactor given permission to be taken into service again after the events in Fukushima of March 11, 2011.

 On May 5, 2012, the reactor Number 3 was shut down for regular inspections, meaning of all 50 reactors in Japan, none were producing energy, which has only occurred once before, between 30 April and 4 May 1970, since the start of Japanese commercial nuclear power generation in 1966.

 After the nuclear disaster in Fukushima in March 2011, Japanese public opinion shifted away from nuclear power generation.

 The shutdown of the last active nuclear power plant caused a demonstration of thousands in Tokyo celebrating a "nuclear-free" Japan.

 In April 2025, reactor Number 3 was cleared by the Nuclear Regulation Authority, planned to restart in June 2027 after passing stricter post-Fukushima safety inspections.

+On December 11, 2025, the governor of Hokkaido, Naomichi Suzuki, announced at a meeting of the Hokkaido Prefectural Assembly after the four municipalities surrounding the nuclear plant, Tomari, Kyowa, Iwanai, and Kamoenai previously expressed their approval.